Hemingbrough

-Hemingbrough is a small village and civil parish in the Selby District of North Yorkshire, England that is located approximately 5 mi from Selby and 4 mi from Howden on the A63.
+Hemingbrough is a village and civil parish in North Yorkshire, England, approximately 5 mi from Selby and 4 mi from Howden on the A63.
+It was in the historic East Riding of Yorkshire, but since 1974 has come under North Yorkshire.
 The village has a 12th-century former collegiate church (Hemingbrough Minster), a Methodist chapel and shops.
-The village also has a primary school and nursery as well as a playing field for the local children.
-The surrounding area makes up part of the Humberhead Levels and is flat land mainly used for mixed agriculture.
-It is thought that from this village came Walter of Hemingbrough, one of Britain's early chroniclers.
-Writing in the 14th century, he gave us a history beginning with the Norman conquest, now in the British Museum.
+There is a primary school and nursery.
+The surrounding area makes up part of the Humberhead Levels and is flat land, mainly used for mixed agriculture.
+In 2011 the parish had a population of 2020.

-Robert de Hemmingburgh, a royal clerk who became Master of the Rolls in Ireland, was born here in the late thirteenth century.
-Nicholas Bubbewyth, a chancery clerk who became successively, Master of the Rolls, Keeper of the Privy Seal, Lord High Treasurer of England, and Bishop of London, Bishop of Salisbury and Bishop of Bath and Wells, was born in Menthorpe.

-In 1989 Caron Keating and Blue Peter visited the village to replace the cockerel on the top of the church spire which had been damaged for several years.